 So these 5 things I mentioned are very practical ways that you can really improve your marriage and help you to become a better wife.

 Knowing How to Be a Good Wife is a Life Long Process

 Even after reading scripture about how to be a good wife—and learning practical ways for how to be a better wife.
 It’s still a on–going learning process for me.

-That nagging wife…she still rears her head in my life.
+It’s a great encouragement to me, because that nagging wife…she still rears her head in my life from time to time.

 In fact, I was a nagging wife just last night on the way home from Wednesday night church, agh!